Dr Paul Scholtz

 In 2007, Paul joined the Division of Radiology at Groote Schuur Hospital where he honed his radiological skills and successfully contributed to the implementation of the cardiac CT and Transcatheter aortic valve implantation service needed at the hospital at the time.

 Paul’s interest in abdominal and pelvic imaging led him to pursue a Fellowship in Abdominal Imaging at the University of Toronto Canada, which he successfully completed while working at the University Health Network – Toronto General, Toronto Western and Princess Margaret Hospitals – as well as Mount Sinai Hospital during the period July 2014 and July 2015.
+In 2023, he also completed the Lung Cancer Screening course from the American College of Radiology.

 His interest in and academic research have allowed him to contribute to several published journal articles and afforded him the opportunity of presenting at a number of conferences including the Canadian Association of Radiology Conference in Montreal where he presented his fellowship research which related to Pancreatic adenocarcinoma resectability in the age of Neoadjuvant Therapy.